 In Houston, dogs are not permitted to run “at large,” per Sec.
 6-101.
 A dog may roam free on its owner’s property as long as the dog does not have access to a sidewalk, street, or common area of a residential building (e.g., an apartment building).
 This also means that while walking the dog in public, the owner must have the animal on a leash.

 There are a few notable exceptions to the leash rule, like dog parks.
 In such areas where a section of land is cordoned off for dogs to roam free, they may do so.
 However, that does not remove the owner’s liability to supervise their animal and ensure it does not hurt anyone.

 What to Do After a Dog Bite Injury

 Getting medical treatment is crucial.
-It ensures that you’re healthy and addresses your needs.
+It ensures that you are healthy and addresses your needs.
 The documentation of the doctor’s visit can also link your injuries to the incident, though.

-The Statute of Limitations on Dog Bite Case
+The Statute of Limitations in Dog Bite Cases

-A lawyer from Loncar Lyon Jenkins can inform you of your rights and obligations and take quick action.
-You must let us know about your dog bite case as soon as possible.
+A dog bite attorney in Houston can inform you of your rights and obligations and take quick action.
+But first, you must let us know about your dog bite case as soon as possible.
 Failure to file on time could keep you from collecting any compensation.

 Call in the Strong Arm for a Free Case Evaluation Today

 A Houston dog bite lawyer at Loncar Lyon Jenkins is ready to get to work for you today.
 We can help you recover compensation based on the facts of your case.
 You do not owe us a fee unless we secure a fair settlement on your behalf.

 For a free consultation, contact our law firm today.
 You pay no attorney’s fee unless we obtain a financial outcome for you.